SysKitTeam/docs-point/common-tasks/permissions-review.md

 ![Governance - Active and Previous category](../.gitbook/assets/permissions-review/permissions-review_governance-active-previous.png)

-With that, we finish the permissions review overview for SysKit Point Admin users.
+With that, we finish the permissions review overview for SysKit Point Admin users and continue with SysKit Point Collaborators overview.

+## SysKit Point Collaborator